 Portland Mansfield Dancers Program

-Theater wasn’t the only thing being presented on the stages of the Theaters of Oregon.
+Theater wasn’t the only thing present on Oregon stages.
 On February 19, 1925 the Portland Mansfield Dancers came down to Salem and performed a dance concert at the Grand Theater.
 This group consists of one man and three women, including Virginia Mansfield, performing “Rhythmic Visualizations of Famous Compositions”.
-This was a one night only event that many people were sure to have wanted to see.
+This was a one night only event that many people were sure to have seen and enjoyed.